Yawn93/yawn93/README.md

 - 🔭 I’m currently working on improving my repositories
 - 🪄 I prefer to work with React
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I can do a very good yoshi voice
+- ⚡ Fun fact: I can do a very good yoshi voice, and I'm learning Mandarin.

 Let's connect! 🙌